About Us

 How does the Trust fit in?

-Keeping and managing those archives in the care of Northumberland County Council is the responsibility of the Council itself.
-The Trust does not itself manage the Archives, nor does it raise funds and give grants for work which is properly the Council’s responsibility.
+Keeping and managing those archives in the care of Northumberland County Council is the responsibility of the Council.
+The Trust does not manage the Archives, nor does it raise funds and give grants for work which is properly the Council’s responsibility.

 However, there are many valuable archives not yet held by the County Archives Service which need to be saved from destruction, and many of those which have been gathered in have yet to be catalogued, preserved and, in the longer term, digitised.
 While the County Council does its best to help people to access the archives in its care, like other local authorities it struggles adequately to fund all its services.
 So much more could be done.

 Northumberland Archives Trust’s central aim is to improve access for everyone to Northumberland’s Archives.
 It does this by raising funds to ensure that primary source material is collected, catalogued and digitised, and thus made available for use by people both in the county and far beyond it.
-The Trust also works with the Archives Service to promote knowledge and understanding of the varied and colourful source material which is available.
+The Trust also works with the Archives Service to promote the importance of archives, including knowledge and understanding of the varied and colourful source material which is available.

 Who We Are